zuozhenggh/learning-library/developer-library/microservices-sagas/teardown/teardown.md

 ## Task 1: Terminate the 21c ATP PDBs

-1. Enter the same `Oracle Databases` console page that was used to provision the 21c ATP PDBs during setup and select the `Terminate` option for `sagagdb1` and `sagadb2` PDBs
+1. Enter the same `Oracle Database` console page that was used to provision the 21c ATP PDBs during setup and select the `Terminate` option for `sagagdb1` and `sagadb2` PDBs

 ## Task 2: Delete the Directory